AI-assisted coding and analysis for visual data. Use your phone in the field or import any dataset at your desk.

 Define your own coding scheme.
 Works with any established or original framework.
 Share as a portable .sigframe file with collaborators.

-Claude Vision API applies your codes precisely.
+Powered by Claude Sonnet 4.6 — Anthropic's latest-generation model — DeCiphr applies your coding framework with precision.
 Choose between strict and open coding modes to match your methodological approach.

 Capture public signs in the field with automatic GPS tagging.
 View all your signs plotted on an interactive map, organized by project.

-Write interpretive field notes directly on each sign or digital media item.
+Write interpretive field notes directly on each sign.
 Every AI prompt and raw response is logged alongside your edits — giving you a complete, exportable record of every analytical decision for full methodological transparency.

 Export structured CSV files compatible with NVivo, Atlas.ti, and MAXQDA — ready to import into your existing research workflow.